postman-open-technologies/linting-rules/_rules/has-info-title.md

 ---
-has-info-description:
+has-info-title:
-    description: API must have a info description.
+    description: API must have a info title.
     message: "Missing the {{property}}"
     given: "$"
     then:
     - field: "description"
         function: truthy
 ...
-has-info-description:
+has-info-title:
-    description: API must have a info description.
+    description: API must have a info title.
     message: "Missing the {{property}}"
     given: "$"
     then: